 The vlookup function uses of the arguments:-

-There are four arguments in vlookup function which is below mention:
+There are four arguments in the vlookup function, which is below mention:

-- Lookup value (required argument) – it is the value that we want to look up for in the column of a table.
+- Lookup value (required argument) is the value that we want to look up for in the column of a table.
 Where you want or get the value from another table.

 - Table array (required argument) – it is the data array that is to be searched.
 The vlookup function searches in the left-most column of this array.
 We can say that this is a matching table.

-- Column index number (required argument) – an integer, specifying the column number of the supplied table array, that you want to return a value from.
-If you only using for data matching then you can put 1 but if you want to get value from another column behave on matching the lookup value then you need to put the column no from matching column no.
+- Column index number (required argument) – an integer specifying the column number of the supplied table array that you want to return a value from.
+If you are only using it for data matching, you can put 1, but if you want to get a value from another column to match the lookup value, you need to put the column no from matching column no.

-- Range lookup (optional argument) – it defines what this function should return in the event that it does not find an exact match to the lookup value.
+- Range lookup (optional argument) defines what this function should return if it does not find an exact match to the lookup value.
 The argument can be set to true or false, which means:

-- True – approximate match, that is, if an exact match is not found, use the closest match below the lookup value.
+- True – approximate match; if an exact match is not found, use the closest match below the lookup value.

-- False – exact match, that is, if an exact match not found then it will return an error.
+- False – exact match; if an exact match not found, then it will return an error.

 - We can also use 0 for false and 1 for true matching.